mmoralesgw/marketing_donor_registration_app/SETTINGS_GUIDE.md

 # Email Settings Guide

-The Marketing Donor Registration Form now includes a **Settings Page** where you can customize the email message sent to donors.
+The Goodwill Donated Goods Form now includes a **Settings Page** where you can customize the email message sent to donors.

 ## Accessing Settings